Q&A: Greg Summers on creating the great outdoors experience

 That's one reason SAS has been so helpful to us.
 It helps us confidently manage these huge volumes of data and make sense of it to drive policy changes and base our marketing decisions on what the customer wants – not what we think they want.

-- Gaining 360-degree view of customers to reduce churn and increase renewals.
+Respond to shifting demand patterns for fishing licenses.
+Achieve 360-degree view of customers to reduce churn and increase renewals.

 Created sophisticated models that segment markets by demographics and geospatial dimensions for positive ROI.
 The models are now used in other states.